dCache/ALICE-token-authorization-for-dCache/README.md

 ALICE authorization provider for dCache
 =======================================

-Selectio of authorization providers that allows dCache to be used as an ALICE storage element.
+Selection of authorization plugins that allows dCache to be used as an ALICE storage element.

 About the provider